2026

 6 Hours CE Credit

 The Government Relations Committee is hosting a raffle during the conference to raise funds for the DVMA PAC and could use your help!
 Could your practice donate an item to be included in the raffle?
-The practice that donates the item which generates the most interest will win a $100 gift card to Dunkin Donuts!
+The practice that donates the item which generates the most interest will win a $100 gift card to a restaurant of your choice!
 CLICK HERE to complete the donation form now.

 Featured Speakers